Robbie025/ComplexMethod/docs/source/Description.rst

 unreliable and should be replaced by new ones.
 This is particularly true if the optimization is to be used to optimize parameters in a real process.
 In this case there may be drift in the parameters of the physical system.
 Introducing a forgetting factor has also been found to improve the success rate in other situations as well.

 One such situation is if the objective function is noisy, i.e. there are local variations in the objective function between points close to each other in parameter space, or if the objective function has a discrete nature with flat plateaus.
 The basic principal of the forgetting factor is to continuously deteriorate objective function values The underlying mathematics of the forgetting factor is described in detail in [6].
-In [6] all parameters of the Complex algorithm are optimized in order to find the parameter set that gives the best possible performance of the algorithm.
+In [6], all parameters of the Complex algorithm are optimized in order to find the parameter set that gives the best possible performance of the algorithm.
 It is then concluded that
 :math:`\alpha = 1.5`,
 :math:`r_{fac} = 0.3` and
 :math:`\gamma = 0.3` give a good performance of the algorithm.
-The complex method has been applied to a wide range of problems such as physics , structural engineering, fluid power system design and aerospace engineering.
+The complex method has been applied to a wide range of problems such as physics, structural engineering, fluid power system design and aerospace engineering.

 .. include:: ../source/References.rst